superresistant/senko/tracing/README.md

 # CAM++ CoreML, TorchScript Tracing
 This directory contains scripts for creating either a TorchScript CUDA version or CoreML version of the CAM++ speaker embedding model.

-Run all command below from the root of the repo.
+Run all commands below from the root of the repo.

 ## CoreML
 ```